zaphB/sampleman/README.md

   ...
 ```

+If you delete or rename the config file, sampleman creates a new config file with the default values.
+If sampleman fails to parse the config file, the config file is renamed and a new config file with the default settings is created.

-All available configuration sections and keys, as well as their default values and description are listed in the following table.
+All available configuration sections and keys, as well as their default values and descriptions are listed in the following table:

 | config section | config key | default value | description |
 | :------------- | :--------- | :------------ | :---------- |